florianwotin/TREX_APPLICATION/README.md

 Once you have clicked, android will ask you to activate the possibility to install applications from external unsecure sources.
 Activate this permission, otherwise you won't be able to install our app from the external apk you built.

-Once permissions is provided, the application will be installed on your phone and you should be able to find it with your other applications.
+Once permissions are provided, the application will be installed on your phone and you should be able to find it with your other applications.

 You can now start it when you want !